mayankkejriwal/GNOME/README.md

 that player to take action just yet but once it's his turn, he'll have to deal with the negative cash before he can conclude his turn (or declare bankruptcy)

 --the 'player' objects now have some additional fields that will be useful for keeping track of the game state.
+In general, we have continued to refine and update the player data structure to ensure the game plays smoothly, quickly and in a well-defined manner.

 --I've added 'mortgage_property', 'improve_property' to the list of functions that are allowed in out_of_turn moves.
 'bid_on_property' has been removed.
 The reason is that currently, the only way you can bid on a property is at auction, which is conducted by the bank as a special process when a player refuses to buy a property on which he/she has landed.
 So you can't really 'choose' to bid in an out_of_turn move; instead, you can bid only in a player's post-roll phase.

 REMINDERS:

 --it IS possible to sell a mortgaged property

-UPDATES:
+GENERAL UPDATES:

+February 15, 2020:

+--We have released the first version of the novelty schema in the outer folder.
+The novelty generator that uses this schema to inject novelty into the game will be released within February.

 February 5, 2020: